Look2College Handbook

 HOW WILL YOU PAY FOR COLLEGE?

-As a sixth grader, there are things you can do now to pay for college later - including earning and saving money.
+As a sixth grader, there are things you can do now to pay for college later, including earning and saving money.
 If possible, your parents should also start saving money for your future education.
 We’ll show you how that money can add up!

-Here are a couple examples:
+Here are some examples:

 Short-term purchase: